What is the Best Rim Joist Insulation? (Spray Foam vs Fiberglass vs Foam Board)

 - Expanded polystyrene board is the only type that doesn’t use HCFCs in its production, making it a greener choice.

 - Expanded polystyrene board is the least expensive foam board product on the market.
-An expanded board is manufactured using a mould to contain small foam beads.
+An expanded board is manufactured using a mold to contain small foam beads.

-- Extruded polystyrene foam is reasonably priced, lightweight and easy to use.
-The extruded polystyrene foam is made when liquid formed is continuously expelled through a die and expands during the cooling process.
+- Extruded polystyrene foam is reasonably priced, lightweight, and easy to use.
+The extruded polystyrene foam is made when liquid foam is continuously expelled through a die and expands during the cooling process.
 This produces a closed cell rigid foam insulation.

 - The sheets must be custom cut to fit the rim joist area.

 - The air bubbles inside expanded polystyrene board stop heat transfer but can accumulate moisture making it ineffective.